firesidefiction/firesidefiction.github.io/about.md

 Chelle can be found online at their website ([mparkerediting.com](http://www.mparkerediting.com)) or on Twitter ([@chellenator](https://twitter.com/chellenator))

 ### L. D. Lewis — Publisher, Art Director, Web Wrangler
-L. D. Lewis is a data analyst and writer of science fiction and fantasy.
-Previously published works include “Chesirah” (FIYAH Literary Magazine, 2017) and A Ruin of Shadows (Dancing Star Press, 2018).
-She proudly serves as a founding creator and Art Director for FIYAH Literary Magazine for Black speculative fiction.
-She lives in Georgia with her coffee habit and an impressive Funko Pop! collection.
+L.D.
+Lewis does... a lot.

+She is an award-winning SF/F writer and editor.
+She serves as a founding creator, Art Director, and Project Manager for the World Fantasy Award-winning and Hugo Award-nominated FIYAH Literary Magazine.
+She also serves as the founding Director of Hugo-nominated FIYAHCON, chair of the 2021 Nebula Conference, Awards Manager for the Lambda Literary Foundation, Treasurer for Diverse Voice Inc., and Grants Administrator for the Speculative Literature Foundation.
+She acquires novellas for Tor.com and researches for the LeVar Burton Reads podcast.
+She frequently bothers the publishing industry by authoring studies about the treatment and experiences of racially/ethnically marginalized authors in speculative literature.

+She is the author of A Ruin of Shadows (Dancing Star Press, 2018) and her published short fiction and poetry includes appearances in _FIYAH_, _PodCastle_, _Strange Horizons_, _Anathema: Spec from the Margins_, _Lightspeed Magazine_, and _Fireside Magazine_, among others.

+She lives in Georgia, on perpetual deadline, with her coffee habit, two demon cats, and an impressive Funko Pop! collection.

-LeKesha can be found online on Twitter ([@ellethevillain](https://twitter.com/ellethevillain))
+L. D. can be found online at her website ([ldlewiswrites.com](http://www.ldlewiswrites.com)) or on Twitter ([@ellethevillain](https://twitter.com/ellethevillain))

 ### And many more!
 Please see our [Contributors Index](/contributors) for a full list of all of the editors, authors, illustrators, narrators, and translators who have made Fireside possible.